chloe-js/rock-paper-scissors-lizard-spock/README.md

-Project Name - Tarbh Dubh Muay Thai
+pProject Name - Tarbh Dubh Muay Thai
 12/02/2021

 The purpose of this project is the create an online platform for Tarbh Dubh Muay Thai to provide it users a way of being able to interact with the gym and find important information regarding class schedule, resources on offer, membership plans/prices, contact info, address etc.